-For impaired loans measured on a non-recurring basis, the fair value is based upon the underlying collateral since the loans are collateral-dependent loans for which real estate is the collateral.
+For impaired loans measured on a non-recurring basis, the fair value is based upon the underlying collateral since the loans are collateral-dependent loans.
 The fair value measurement process uses independent appraisals and other market-based information, but in many cases it also requires significant input based on management's knowledge of and judgment about current market conditions, specific issues relating to the collateral, and other matters.
 These loans have fair value measurements that fall within Level 3 of the fair value hierarchy.
-When the value of the real estate, less estimated costs to sell, is less than the principal balance of the loan, a specific reserve is established.
+When the value of the collateral, less estimated costs to sell, is less than the principal balance of the loan, a specific reserve is established.